marcinkozuchowskiatlocon/test-assignment/README.md

 - as a dependency manager use maven
 - to write the application use Spring

+It's up to you how "deep" you go when implementing the task.
 As a result send the repository address to us, e.g. on github

+Good luck